wirelessModem/wirelessModem.github.io/README.md

 # 5GNR_modem_SDR
 This is a physical layer full simulation based on C-code from gNodeB to NR-ue.
+(All the algorithm Libs are implemented by C codes. the GUI is implemented with MFC. the release version will be upload in succession)

 current finished:
 1. gNB transmit DL physical channel, including PDCCH and PDSCH, PDCCH DMRS, PDSCH DMRS, SSB, CSI-RS.